Modern world

 Why this hatred of authority?

-Authority resembles those secret agents dear to Graham Greene who conceal their identity so as not to lose it further during a bad encounter.
-It still has a few admirers who are fond of it and deploy treasures of ingenuity to define it, redefine it, so that it is understood in its time.
-To do this, they bring it closer to the Continue reading
+Authority resembles those secret agents so dear to Graham Greene, who conceal their identity to avoid losing it further in a disastrous encounter.
+It still has a few devotees who cherish it and deploy considerable ingenuity to define it, redefine it, so that it is understood by its time.
+To this end, they draw a parallel with… Continue reading

 -